ViaVersion/ViaFabricPlus/docs/MAINTAINING.md

 - `Patch` versions are incremented when bug fixes are made or small features are added, they are the usual version increment.

+Usually you should go back to a -SNAPSHOT `project_version` and unpin `configureVVDependencies` again in your next commit.
+If the next commit would be a merged pull request of someone else, you can do a commit with this format before merging the PR:
+`Bump version to <version>`

+## Git branches

+See https://github.com/FlorianMichael/ViaFabricPlus-archive for older branches.

+The `main` branch where all changes are merged into.
+After the last ViaFabricPlus release for a Minecraft version, a branch with the version as name is created (e.g `1.21.5`).

+## Backporting

+Releases for older Minecraft versions are called backports (usually for updating Via* libraries).
+Their version strings should be suffixed with `-BACKPORT` to identify them.
+Backports are pushed to the branch matching their Minecraft version.